myrill-labs/whitepaper/README.md

 Once a bot has been designed and trained, we associate a [Non-Fungible Token](https://en.wikipedia.org/wiki/Non-fungible_token) (NFT) to it.
 We call it [Myrmidon](https://en.wikipedia.org/wiki/Myrmidons).
 We develop a Dapp to manage and store it.
 The Dapp interacts with the [Solana](https://solana.com/) blockchain, and we are working exclusively with smart contracts to guarantee verified data.
 The NFT certifies several properties of the bot:

 - Ownership.
 The NFT is linked to the public address of the creator and can be sold on [Myrill's marketplace](https://myrill.io/myrmidons).
-- Statistical Model and meta-parameters checksum.
-The data itself is stored on Solana and thus cannot be modified any longer.
+- Statistical Model and meta-parameters.
+The checksum is stored on Solana and thus the agent behavior can be certified.
 - Performances.
 We record on the blockchain simulation performances, and the bot's trades during live trading.

 This certification mechanism unlocks a market for true and unaltered trading bots.
 This way, users can rent, buy, or invest into myrmidons without having to worry about scams and performance issues.